MichalOpoka/ecfr/cfr/title-21-Food-Drugs/chapter-I-Food-Drug-Administration-Department-Health-Human-Services/subchapter-A-General/part-60-Patent-Term-Restoration/subpart-E-Due-Diligence-Hearings/section-60.40.md

 (b) The request for a hearing under this section shall:

-(1) Be sent by mail, personal delivery, or any other mode of written communication to the Division of Dockets Management and filed under the relevant product file;
+(1) Be sent by mail, personal delivery, or any other mode of written communication to the Dockets Management Staff and filed under the relevant product file;

 (2) Specify the facts and the action that are the subject of the hearing;